TheDread-Pirate-Roberts/random_stuff_I_will_forget/home_server_setup.md

     server_name your_domain.com;

     location / {
-        proxy_pass http://192.168.0.<servers_local_ip>:3000;  # Change the port number to whatever you start up the rails app with. proxy_set_header Host $host;
+        proxy_pass http://<servers_local_ip>:3000;  # Change the port number to whatever you start up the rails app with. proxy_set_header Host $host;
         proxy_set_header X-Real-IP $remote_addr;
     }
 }
 ```
 Double check there are no syntax errors
 ```
 sudo nginx -t
 ```
 Restart nginx
 ```
 sudo systemctl restart nginx
 ```

-If that checks out now is the time to go into your DNS records for whatever domain you want to use (if you want to use a domain name, you may be cool with just referencing the public ip address)
+If that checks out, meow is the time to go into your DNS records for whatever domain you want to use (if you want to use a domain name, you may be cool with just referencing the public ip address)

 Add an A name record. **NOTE** if you are using godaddy delete the parked A name record they default ya with.
 ![Screenshot 2023-06-03 at 12 38 00 PM](https://github.com/TheDread-Pirate-Roberts/random_stuff_I_will_forget/assets/60859971/951878e5-0f07-4e45-8a65-db2f059e922d)